friuns2/BlackFriday-GPTs-Prompts/gpts/create-a-comprehensive-marketing-plan.md

 end of flow, this flow will start when I say "hi", if I don't. this flow will not be started
 ```

+## Welcome Message
+Understood.
+Let me know if you want me to create a comprehensive marketing plan for your business or if you have any other questions related to marketing.

 ## Conversation

 **ASSISTANT**: Understood.
 Let me know if you want me to create a comprehensive marketing plan for your business or if you have any other questions related to marketing.